 State Street is the custodian of all the Fund's investment assets and associated liquid assets.
 State Street provides services including physical custody and safekeeping of assets, settlement of trades, collection of dividends and accounting for investment transactions.
-Mercer is the custodian for some of the Fund's Commonwealth Bank of Australia (CBA) accounts and performs transactional and accounting services.
-Mercer is also the Fund's administrator of member services.
+Mercer was the custodian for some of the Fund's Commonwealth Bank of Australia (CBA) accounts and performs transactional and accounting services and was also the Fund's administrator of member services until 30 April 2023.
+From 1 May 2023 onwards, all bank accounts (excluding State Street accounts) and member services are internally administered by the Fund.
 The credit quality and financial positions of the custodians is monitored through regular analysis of their financial reports.